 We are kicking around various types of assets for this role:

 - Power trailers.
 We have five.
-Along with towers these have diesels or LP generators.
-We tanker in 10-30 hours of our own fuel.
-And we have floodlights.
+Along with 30′ towers these have diesels or LP generators.
+We tanker in 10-60 hours of our own fuel per trailer And we have floodlights.
 And spare AC power to others.
 Field kitchens may need power, hospital tents need blood machines to be powered etc. Gas stations are closed.
 What then?
 The 20# BBQ gas cylinders seem good as they are sold, swapped and or refilled everywhere.
 This fuel source (and diesel) store pretty well.
 These are noisy though.
 In fancier urban settings the Honda type suitcase generators might be more civilized.
 For that you can have 115V shore power inlets and marine shore power chargers.
 Ours are rated at 12-20A.
 In N+1 spare mode, we can bring two pairs of diesels. .45 Gph is the ful usage at 6kw.

 - Repeater trailers.
 We have one going on three here.
 If we need communications we can bring radio antennas and volunteers.
 A GMRS or UHF Ham repeater on a trailer at 30-35 feet can cover five miles or more.
 And we can provide Wi-Fi as available such as via satellite or long range LTE if any cellular is nearby.

 - Solar/Mesh/antenna trailers.
 We have four or so.
 The idea is to cover a wide area you need to bring/build a mesh.
 And or run some antennas for other operations.
 Also solar power (good for a one amp base load of radio/mesh gear).

 - EOC/office type trailers.
 We own one of these.
 It has a 65′ tower also but needs AC power.

 - Campers.
 We have one of these- 15′.
 The days of piling five people in one for sleeping are over.
 The idea of 7×24 radio operations and sleeping in the same vehicle is a no. Several of the power trailers have 30A RV (2x115V) outlets to support the campers.